Revised: October 5th, 2017

-2. He, she or Corporation sponsor of Advertising must be a current member in good standing of the National Rifle Association or join the NRA at the time of joining DSRPC.
+2. He, she must be a current member in good standing of the National Rifle Association or join the NRA at the time of joining DSRPC.

-3. He, she or Corporation sponsor of Advertising must receive an affirmative vote of the Executive Board at the time of joining the DSRPC, excluding youth members.
+3. He, she must receive an affirmative vote of the Executive Board at the time of joining the DSRPC, excluding youth members.

-4. He, she or Corporation sponsor of Advertising must pay all fees and/or dues as determined by the Executive Board.
+4. He, she must pay all fees and/or dues as determined by the Executive Board.

 5. Eligibility and Definitions:

 a.
-There shall be five types of membership, Annual, Youth, Senior, Life and Corporate Advertising.
+There shall be the following types of membership, Annual, Youth, Senior, and Life.
 Eligibility requirements, in addition to the basic requirements are as follows.

 b.
 Annual Membership.